How to Differentiate Between Back Pain and Hip Pain?

 - Movement tests:

-- Thomas test: To check hip flexion.
+- Thomas Test: To check hip flexion.

-- Strength and sensitivity tests: Indicative of nerve irritation.
+- Strength and Sensitivity Tests: Indicative of Nerve Irritation.

 Imaging

-- MRI: For detailed examination of soft tissues, nerves and intervertebral discs.
+- MRI: For detailed examination of soft tissues, nerves, and intervertebral discs.

 - Ultrasound: Particularly suitable for examining bursae and tendons.

-Pain radiating as a diagnostic clue
+Pain radiation as a diagnostic indication

-Pain radiating from back problems
+Pain radiation in back problems

 - Neurological symptoms (e.g., tingling) are a common accompanying symptom.

-Pain radiating in hip problems
+Pain radiation in hip problems

 - Often no neurological symptoms.